typedb/typedb-driver-examples/commerce/bookstore/README.md

 - Search for an order
 - Search for books by genre

-This application consists of two python scripts.
+This application consists of two Python scripts.
 It has not much in terms of usability as it is merely a demonstration of TypeDB queries.

 You can clearly see the implementation of mentioned functions in the source codes.